WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - because EFS gets a DNS name, you sometimes may hear a term: _mounting using FQDN_.
 This is nothing but just mounting using this DNS name.

+##### With AWS Lambda

+- you can integrate EFS with AWS Lambda.

+- this is a neat way of presenting a file system that is shared throughout many Lambda functions. **You can make your functions stateful!**

+- where would you use this? **If you ever need to download the same asset from S3 multiple times, it might be time you reach for EFS**.
+  Of course, **EFS mounts within a VPC so your Lambdas also has to be within a VPC**

+- I've used it to share video file across many Lambda functions.

 ##### DataSync

 - AWS says that **in theory you can mount EFS on prem** but that **requires really good connection**.
 Moreover the **traffic** itself **is not encrypted** so **VPN or Direct Connect is recommended**.